Tha Aye

 Tha Aye (သာအေး) is a former member of the State Peace and Development Council (SPDC) and former Chief Minister of Sagaing Region.
-He is a former military officer, with the rank of Major General and previously serving as SPDC’s Chief of Bureau of Special Operations 1 until a reshuffle on 27 August 2010.
+He is a former military officer, with the rank of Major General, and previously served as SPDC's Chief of Bureau of Special Operations 1 until a reshuffle on 27 August 2010.

 Tha Aye won an uncontested seat in the Sagaing Region Hluttaw during the 2010 Burmese general election, representing Budalin Township Constituency No. 2 under the Union Solidarity and Development Party banner.
-He was subsequently appointed to Chief Minister of Sagaing Region.
+He was subsequently appointed Chief Minister of Sagaing Region.

 Tha Aye was born on 16 February 1945.
 He is married to Wai Wai Khaing.